TAPE ONE SIDE ONE

 Thelma Brown arose in the dark

-Cats and dogs, roosters and cows, kangaroos to attend
+Cats and dogs, roosters and cows, kangaroos

 And a husband called Cedric, who was going round the bend